 I calculated the baffles using a python script made for the occasion.

 Then I designed the baffles in Openscad and 3D-printed them in TPU.
+The design is opensource, here.
 This is easy, fast, the baffles are extremely accurate, and being made of a slightly flexible material (think tire rubber) they fit in the tube even if the tube is not perfect.
 This saves a ton of headache!
 I cannot insist enough: if you make your baffles of wood, or aluminum, or rigid plastic, either you’ll never get them down the tube, or they’ll have to be loose and won’t fit properly.
 TPU being elastic but relatively rigid, you can design a tight fit, yet still be able to deform them to go down the tube easily.

 Oh! and baffle make a huge difference.
 Aim outside and look through the tube without, then with baffles.
 Seeing is believing.

 The dust caps can also be printed of TPU.